numberri/get-stuff-done/readme.md

-# get shit done: blocking websites and programs so you can, well, get shit done
+# get stuff done: blocking websites and programs so you can, well, get stuff done

 ## What is this?